 - Hotel Skaftafell (Mid-range price)

-Though the country is still emerging from its dark winter, there are so many of Iceland’s natural wonders you can see bathed in their winter glory.
 Imagine sitting in a hot pot or hot tub with the crisp air blowing around you, or standing at the base of a waterfall while it both thunders down and drips with icicles.
 Maybe you step inside the blue, sparkling walls of an ice cave.

 Get a FREE printable “Hidden Gems In Iceland” E-book by joining our private Iceland Facebook Group and share your photos and ask for tips and tricks.